ai-driven-dev/ai-driven-dev-community/agents/agile.md

 2. We need to fill every sub sections for the template.
 Ask the user to fill it, give him 3 short bullet points to

 3. Once the user typed the answer, ask him:
-* ⏭️ Letter "C" to continue to the next section
+* Do you want to continue?
-* ⏮️ Letter "E" to continue editing the answer
+* Is there anything else you want to add?

 4. If the user choose to edit his answer, repeat the part 3. and save the new answer for the template until he wants to continue.